Tracey Scott Wilson

 Tracey Scott Wilson is an American playwright, television writer, television producer, and screenwriter.
 She graduated from Rutgers University with a BA in English and from Temple University with an MA in English Literature.

 Early life

 Born in Newark, New Jersey, Wilson began writing fiction after graduating from Temple University.
 Finding herself unable to finish a novel, she decided to take a playwriting class.
 "I didn't see much theater as a kid, so I had no expectations....It just took me over."
 Wilson soon realized that she had found her métier and wrote a number of short plays.
 At the encouragement of her mentor, playwright Chiori Miyagawa, Wilson applied for and won a New York Theatre Workshop fellowship in 1998.
-It was also through this workshop that Wilson met Liesl Tommy, with whom she would develop a long-standing and ongoing creative relationship.

 Theater career

 Wilson's work has received readings at New York Theatre Workshop, Second Stage Theatre, The Public Theater, the Williamstown Theatre Festival and Soho Theater Writers' Center in London.
 Awards and residencies include two Van Lier fellowships from the New York Theatre Workshop, a residency at the Sun dance Institute Playwright's Retreat at Cross and the Sun dance Institute Theater Lab, the 2001 Helen Merrill Emerging Playwright Award, the 2003 AT&T Onstage Award, a 2004 Whiting Award, the 2004 Kesselring Prize, the 2007 L. Arnold Weissmuller Award and the 2007 Time Warner Storytelling Fellowship.
 In 2009, she was the writer-in-residence at the National Playwrights Conference at the Eugene O’Neill Theater Center.
 On February 29, 2014, the Joyce Foundation announced that Wilson was one of the recipients of its 2014 Joyce Awards.
 With her prize, Wilson worked intimately with a community in Minneapolis, Minnesota, and wrote Prep, which debuted at the Pillsbury House Theater during the theater's 2015 season.